 If you don’t want to buy a pickleball net, you can adapt a tennis court net to your purpose using a net height adjuster.

-Another solution that doesn’t require you to get the drill out to use a net converter that uses a series of straps and weights to .
-There are pickleball tennis net adjusters like this one, for example from Convert-a-net.
+One solution that doesn’t require you to get the drill out to use a net converter that uses a series of straps and weights to .
+There are pickleball tennis net adjusters like this one, for example from Convert-a-net (Amazon affiliate link).
 It’s a quick set up that takes just a few minutes and your tennis net will be magically converted into a pickleball net without the need to drill holes into the court.

 The USAPA recommends that if you are playing on a tennis court the ideal set up is to play on one side of the tennis court net and use it as a backstop.
 You can then set up a portable pickleball net on either side instead of trying to finagle the tennis net down to the pickleball height.
 It is also highly recommended to play so that your pickleball net is parallel to the tennis court net since there is a good chance that the tennis court has been built so that it is optimally oriented in terms sunshine.